zhenlan0426/CompressARC/blog_post/BLOG POST.md

 So what do we mean when we say that "the ability to losslessly compress information is sufficient to produce intelligent behavior", and how does that relate to ARC-AGI?

 **In short, we believe that lossless compression schemes can be converted into programs for solving ARC-AGI, and the more bit-efficient the compression scheme, the "smarter" the solver program and the more likely it is to give correct solutions.** To use a compressor as an ARC-AGI solver, we figure out the solution grid that when put together with the problem grids, makes the whole task come out to the smallest possible compressed code length.
-The main challenge is to find a compression scheme that allows for finding this "best solution grid", while maintaining strong bit-efficiency. [[#TLDR; The Final Problem Setup|We will later find]] that a variational autoencoder serves this purpose very well; the compressed code length is equivalent to the loss, and the process of compression is equivalent to training.
+The main challenge is to find a compression scheme that allows for finding this "best solution grid", while maintaining strong bit-efficiency.
+[We will later find](#tldr-the-final-problem-setup) that a variational autoencoder serves this purpose very well; the compressed code length is equivalent to the loss, and the process of compression is equivalent to training.

 #### Compression Leads to Intelligence